 Regulatory authorities

-US FDA granted Breakthrough Therapy Designation for SUNLECA in combination with other antiretroviral drugs for heavily treatment-experienced patients (HTE) adults with multi-drug resistant (MDR) HIV-1 infection failing their current antiretroviral regimen due to resistance, intolerance, or safety considerations.
-A European Marketing Authorization was issued for the use of SUNLECA and it has also been classified as ‘Fast-Track Reimbursement’ by the Ministry of Health, Labour and Welfare, Japan, and ‘Part 1- Schedule 1 & Schedule 3 Poison’ by the Department of Health, Hong Kong.
+US FDA granted Breakthrough Therapy Designation for SUNLENCA in combination with other antiretroviral drugs for heavily treatment-experienced patients (HTE) adults with multi-drug resistant (MDR) HIV-1 infection failing their current antiretroviral regimen due to resistance, intolerance, or safety considerations.
+A European Marketing Authorization was issued for the use of SUNLENCA and it has also been classified as ‘Fast-Track Reimbursement’ by the Ministry of Health, Labour and Welfare, Japan, and ‘Part 1- Schedule 1 & Schedule 3 Poison’ by the Department of Health, Hong Kong.

 Therapeutic area(s)